Accuracy Considerations for UWB Indoor Tracking in an Industrial Environment

 Is It Possible to Deliver 5 cm Accuracy?

-The simple answer is “yes for a lab environment” and ”no for real-world applications”.
+The simplified answer would be “yes for a lab environment” and ”no for real-world applications”.

 Accuracy down to 5 cm is achievable but rather for demos where: